ndvHareesh/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis

 A Bidirectional LSTM based sentiment classifier using Glove pre trained embeddings.
-Learnt the tech- niques like Tokenization, Lemmatization, Stopwords
+Learnt the techniques like Tokenization, Lemmatization, Stopwords